flowxo/flowxo-sdk/README.md

   if(response.statusCode === 401) {
     // A 401 is an Unauthorized error.
-    // By passing back an AuthError, if the service is OAuth2,
+    // By passing back an AuthError, if the service is OAuth 2,
     // an attempt will be made to refresh the access token,
     // and the script will be retried.
 Otherwise, the error
     // will be logged and the workflow request will be aborted.